 Fatty Fish List

 What can we imagine under the term “Fatty Fish”?
 It’s no secret that fish contains a relatively large amount of fat.
-So, why should we eat fish on a regular basis?
+So, why should we eat fish regularly?

-Fatty fish from the sea have a fundamental health benefit for humans.
-Their fat contains healthy omega-3 unsaturated fatty acids and essential vitamin D. In addition, fresh and frozen fish are the perfect raw material for preparing a tasty lunch or dinner.
+Fatty fish, especially those from cold ocean waters, offer significant health benefits.
+They are rich sources of omega-3 fatty acids, which support heart and brain health, and may also provide vitamin D, crucial for bone health and immune function.
+In addition, fresh and frozen fish are the perfect raw material for preparing a tasty lunch or dinner.

 Here is our video covering Omega 3 Food List

-Which fats are healthy and should definitely be included in your diet?
+Which fats are healthy and should be included in your diet?

 Fats can be divided into two categories: